10 reasons you’re not losing weight (even after cutting carbs)

 Similar to stress, the body does not function properly when it is lacking proper rest.

-Sleep is the time in which the body repairs itself, which is why an efficient amount of sleep each night is needed for the body to be running optimally.
+Sleep is the time in which the body repairs itself, which is why an efficient amount of sleep each night is needed for the body to function optimally.

 A lack of sleep not only leads to cravings and false hunger but it also makes us feel less motivated to cook a healthy meal or exercise.